 The data above is based on a database of articles from 1989 to 2023.
 It can be seen that the majority of research on collaborative leadership in learning is related to school improvement, leadership, and human.
 This means that collaborative leadership research by looking at the moderation of learning climate and the influence of experiential learning has not been done by many previous researchers.
-For this reason, this research provides new value in seeing the moderation of learning climate in the influence of experiential learning on collaborative leadership in students in higher education.
+For this reason, this research provides new value in seeing the moderation of learning on collaborative leadership in students in higher education.